-UBC researcher, Holli-Anne Passmore, confirmed in her study that there’s a noticeable link between an individual's happiness levels and their appreciation of nature.
+UBC researcher Holli-Anne Passmore confirmed in a study she conducted that there’s a noticeable link between an individual's happiness levels and their appreciation of nature.

 Just noticing the dandelions between the sidewalk cracks can be enough to make a difference.

 We’re at a huge advantage living in a city like Vancouver, where there are so many opportunities to immerse ourselves in nature...and it’s pretty cheap.

 If you’re not from here, it can be hard to know where to go and what’s worth spending a bit of cash on.
 So, here are 7 easy and cheap places to stop and smell the roses (or dandelions, depending on the season!).

 Let’s start close to UBC

 Why go?
 It’s extremely rare to have a farm within the bounds of an urban campus, so while you’re at UBC, go take some time to walk around this unique spot.

 How to get there: Take the #41 bus to Wesbrook Village or walk 15 minutes from the center of campus.

 Why go?
 It's Canada’s oldest university botanical garden and has over 120,000 species of plants from all around the world.

 How to get there: Walk just beyond Totem Park Residence and cross the street at S.W.
 Marine Drive to find the entrance.